-Whether it’s AC repair or total AC system replacement, there are a number of terms within the HVAC industry that can get confusing for homeowners.
+Whether it’s AC repair or total AC system replacement, there are a variety of terms within the HVAC industry that can get confusing for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to boost your home’s energy efficiency and air quality.
 Of course we can’t talk about all of the variations in a single blog post, so we’ll take a look at one of the normal inquiries we see at Winnipeg Supply Service Experts: what’s the difference between an air conditioner and an air handler?

 What is an Air Handler?

 An air handler contains the components that move the air throughout your home, called the blower.
-It is typically set inside the home and works with both the heating and cooling parts of your HVAC system.
+It is typically set inside the home and runs with both the heating and cooling parts of your HVAC system.
 If you take a quick look at an air handler, it may closely resemble a furnace.
-Air handlers can operate with an air conditioner and holds the indoor coil, used to cool and heat your home depending on which system it’s operating with.
+Air handlers can operate with an air conditioner and holds the indoor coil, used to cool and heat your home depending on which system it’s working with.

 Air handler vs Heat Pump